Eschatologue/CM_wiki/docs/gameplay/combat/index.md

 > *"Roll for Initiative!"*

 Initiative determines the order in which characters and creatures act during combat in Dungeons & Dragons.
-Intitiative is made with a :ability-dex:**Dexterity** :d20-check:**Ability Check**
+Intitiative is made with a :d20-check: Dexterity **Ability Check**

 #### Establishing the Order